 When to Seek Treatment

 Everyone can stress their temporomandibular joints from time to time.
 Stress, overuse, or sporadic jaw clenching can all cause occasional jaw soreness or popping when you open and close your mouth.
 If your jaw is making a noise, or you feel the joint shift when you open your mouth fully, this may be distressing.
 However, unless you are having recurrent episodes of pain or cannot open your mouth fully, you may not need to seek treatment.

-If your experiences are infrequent, ask Dr. Lee or Dr. Kohler about it at your next six-month appointment.
+If your experiences are infrequent, ask Dr. Lee about it at your next six-month appointment.
 Something as simple as jaw-relaxation exercises may help you deal with occasional non-severe symptoms.
 If your symptoms are frequent or on-going and include pain or a lack of jaw mobility, a TMJ consultation should be scheduled as soon as possible.

 TMJ Disorder Treatment at Every Smile

 If you experience any of the symptoms listed above, we encourage you to visit Every Smile Family Dentistry & Orthodontics of Chandler for high-quality treatment.
-Dr. Kohler, one of our skilled dentists, has received specialized training in treating TMJ disorder.
+One of our skilled dentists, has received specialized training in treating TMJ disorder.
 Depending on the cause of your TMJ disorder, treatment may include lifestyle changes, jaw relaxation exercises, restorative dental care, a bite guard or night guard, or another type of treatment.

 To learn more about TMJ treatment, please contact our Chandler dental office today at 480-732-7874.
 We look forward to hearing from you!